-This year Neighbours Day is in its 10th year in New Zealand, and to mark this milestone, Neighbours Day is celebrating with 10 days - 22-31 March - of neighbourliness.
+This year Neighbours Day is in its 11th year in New Zealand, and to mark this milestone, Neighbours Day is celebrating with 10 days - 27 March-5 April - of neighbourliness.

-We have 100 packets of Yates native seeds to give away to Presbyterian and Uniting parishes.
+We have packets of edible seeds to give away to Presbyterian and Uniting parishes.
 Seeds will be allocated on a first come-first served basis.
-Priority will be given to those projects that are community-facing, and will not be available to spruce up the parish garden (unless it’s open to neighbourhood use).
+Priority will be given to those projects that are support the wider community, like community gardens, or gardens that contribute to foodbanks.
 Fill in the form below to apply for seeds.
 Multiple packets of seeds are available for larger projects, so tell us about your initiative, and what sort of seeds you’d like and how many packets, and then we’ll be in contact.

 Apply for seeds now!

 - Parish name and contact person